 Pumpkin seed oil - specialty from Styria

-On our journey along the Sausal Wine Route in the Styria we had the opportunity to see in an oil mill how to make healthy pumpkin seed oil in the past and today.
-Pumpkin seed oil is one of the most important products from the region of southern Styria in Austria.
+On our journey along the Sausal Wine Route in the Styria we had the opportunity to see in an oil mill how healthy pumpkin seed oil was made in the past and today.
+Pumpkin seed oil is one of the most important products from the southern Styria region Austria.
 Again and again you can see fields along the streets on which the orange pumpkins grow in summer.

 From this you make the oil, which then refines salad dressings and even ice cream in the restaurants and cuisines of the region.
 It does not look very appetizing because of its dark color.
 But the pumpkin seed oil is very healthy and tasty.
 It has an almost nutty taste.
 That's one of the reasons why pumpkin seed oil is not just used for salads.

 For this you use the pumpkin seed oil

 We have often enjoyed it on desserts.
 It tastes particularly delicious with ice cream.
 You simply drop the oil over the ice instead of alcoholic drinks.
 Or you can make the typical Styrian egg dish from it.
 This is a simple egg pancake.
 You prepare them like scrambled eggs, except that you don't use them as often.
 The whisked egg is fried in pumpkin seed oil.
 And when the egg mass is stocked, you pour a little pumpkin seed oil over it again.
 Or you can use one of the spray bottles that are available in Styria and spray a few splashes of the oil onto the egg dish.
 It doesn't look appetizing, but it tastes delicious.
 The eye doesn't eat here.
 Instead, the stomach and the palate rejoice.